-- It is used to lower the chance of getting an infection in cancer patients who have had very bad bone marrow problems caused by chemo.
+- It is used to lower the chance of getting an infection in people with bone marrow problems caused by chemo.

-- It is used to treat low white blood cell counts.
+- It is used to raise the number of white blood cells in certain patients.

 - It may be given to your child for other reasons.
 Talk with the doctor.